 • The music for Alpha Omega was originally written by Marc in his tiny cluttered Countess Wear bedroom.

-• The basic drum pattern used was a bossa-nova
+• The basic drum pattern used was the drum machine’s on-board Bossa Nova.

-• The precise arrangement was something of a conundrum for a long time.
+• The precise arrangement remained something of a conundrum for a long time.

-• Pete wrote the talkover part upon request to add something into the mix that was a little different to go over the strange instrumental section.
+• Pete wrote the talkover part sometime after the rest of the lyrics, upon request to add something into the mix that was a little different to go over the strange instrumental section.

 • When George lived in Plymouth this is another tune he would play in the tunnels and subways to earn a few pennies to buy food.